-On August 5, 2016, Capricor and CSMC entered into a Second Amendment to the Amended CSMC License Agreement, pursuant to which the parties agreed to add certain patent families to the schedule of patent rights set forth in the agreement.
-Under the Second License Amendment, (i) the description of patent rights in Schedule A has been replaced by a Revised Schedule A that includes two additional patent family applications; (ii) Capricor will be required to pay CSMC an upfront fee of \$2,500; and (iii) Capricor will be required to reimburse CSMC approximately \$10,000 for attorneys' fees and filing fees that were incurred in connection with the additional patent families.
+On August 5, 2016, Capricor and CSMC entered into a Second Amendment to the Amended CSMC License Agreement (the "Second License Amendment"), pursuant to which the parties agreed to add certain patent families to the schedule of patent rights set forth in the agreement.
+Under the Second License Amendment, (i) the description of patent rights in Schedule A has been replaced by a Revised Schedule A that includes two additional patent family applications; (ii) Capricor paid an upfront fee of \$2,500; and (iii) Capricor reimbursed CSMC approximately \$10,000 for attorneys' fees and filing fees that were incurred in connection with the additional patent families.